 All pricing listed below is per person.

 Wednesday to Sunday

-Includes shared side dishes, tea and coffee.
+Includes shared side dishes.

 Please specify any special dietary requirements at the time of booking.